Egypt turns to army in war on unemployment

 Some believe the Ministry of Military Production may be harnessed even more widely to help address the mismatch.

-“The best welders in Egypt are known to have come from those (military production) centers,” said Sameh Seif Elyazal, a former army general who now heads a political research center and says he is often in contact with Sisi.
+“The best welders in Egypt are known to have come from those (military production) centres,” said Sameh Seif Elyazal, a former army general who now heads a political research centre and says he is often in contact with Sisi.

 “Military production is part of the entire solution.”